-The last piece of mina’i ware that Gulbenkian bought was a very poor-quality “Style 2a” bowl that had been in the Arthur Townley collection, and which was sold at Sotheby’s later in the same month.
-It was acquired for him by the London-based Armenian dealer M. K. Gudenian for £270, equivalent to 13,898 Francs at the time.
-Following on from his purchase of the very expensive and extensively repaired turquoise bowl earlier in the month, the acquisition of the “Style 2a” bowl appears to have put him off buying any more mina’i for the rest of his life.
-It is likely that the poor quality of the repairs and overpaint, as well as the comparatively high price of the penultimate, and only turquoise, piece of mina’i ware that Gulbenkian bought were a major factor in his loss of interest in acquiring further examples of the type.
-Subsequently, his interest in Islamic ceramics remained focused almost entirely on the purchase of Sultanabad ware, as well as Iznik and other related Ottoman wares, which he had always bought alongside all the other types of Islamic ceramics in his collection.
-Superb examples were available in unrestored condition, as opposed to the mina’i wares, which were all the product of clandestine or illicit excavations that turned up broken and usually incomplete vessels.
+The last piece of mīnāʾī ware that Gulbenkian bought was a very poor-quality “Style 2a” bowl that had been in the Arthur Townley collection, and that was sold at Sotheby’s later in June 1921.
+It was acquired for him by the London-based Armenian dealer M. K. Gudenian for £270, equivalent to 13,898 francs at the time.
+Following his purchase of the expensive and extensively repaired turquoise bowl earlier in the month, the acquisition of the “Style 2a” bowl appears to have put him off buying any more mīnāʾī for the rest of his life.
+It is likely that the poor quality of the repairs and overpaint of the "Style 2a" bowl, as well as the comparatively high price of the penultimate, and only turquoise, piece of mīnāʾī ware that Gulbenkian bought were a major factor in his loss of interest in acquiring further examples of the type.
+Subsequently, his interest in Islamic ceramics focused almost entirely on Sultanabad ware, as well as Iznik and other related Ottoman ware, which he had always bought alongside the other types of Islamic ceramics in his collection.
+Superb examples of such ceramics were available in unrestored condition, as opposed to the mīnāʾī ware, which were all the product of clandestine or illicit excavations that turned up broken and usually incomplete vessels.
 These then required extensive repairs before they could be brought to market and sold as seemingly intact and complete wares.

-Throughout the first two decades of the twentieth century, there was a clear shift in the source of Gulbenkian’s acquisition of mina’i ware.
-He moved from the purchase of fragments or repaired wares directly from Armenian dealers, who were presumably sourcing the material directly from Iran, in the period from 1912 to 1914, towards the purchase of items from established European collections.
-A similar pattern can be seen in the purchasing patterns of museums in America.
-The Pennsylvania Museum of Archaeology and Anthropology acquired two pieces of mina’i directly from Hagop Kevokian in 1915, but in April of the same year they also bought two mina’i bowls from the auction of the collection of Brayton Ives (1840-1914), held in New York following his death.
+Throughout the first two decades of the twentieth century, there was a clear shift in the source of Gulbenkian’s acquisition of mīnāʾī ware.
+He moved from the purchase of fragments or repaired wares from Armenian dealers, who were presumably sourcing the material directly from Iran, in the period from 1912 to 1914, towards the purchase of items from established European collections.
+A similar pattern can be seen in the purchasing habits of museums in America.
+The Pennsylvania Museum of Archaeology and Anthropology acquired two pieces of mīnāʾī from Hagop Kevokian in 1915, but in April of the same year the museum also bought two mīnāʾī bowls from the auction of the collection of Brayton Ives (1840–1914), held in New York following his death.

-After 1914 Gulbenkian only purchased complete restored mina’i vessels sold at auction from the holdings of other collectors such as Arthur Sambon, Walter Townley and Frédéric Engel-Gros, with the latter two sales held in 1921.
-This was done through the services of agents, such as M. K. Gudenian in London and Graat et Madoulé in Paris.
-It is not clear if this change in source was due to a reduction in supply available to dealers such as Kevorkian, or a greater interest on the part of Gulbenkian in acquiring complete vessels from other collectors.
-Excerpts from the auction catalogue were glued to the invoice for the “Style 2a” bowl he bought from the Townley collection (fig. 13), and they show that a significant amount of detail was included in the description by the auctioneers.
-However, despite the inclusion of an image of the bowl, because it is viewed from above, the extensive warping of the vessel is not at all clear.
+After 1914, Gulbenkian only purchased complete restored mīnāʾī vessels sold at auction from the holdings of other collectors, such as Arthur Sambon, Walter Townley, and Frédéric Engel-Gros; the latter two sales were held in 1921.
+His purchasing was done through the services of agents, such as M. K. Gudenian in London and Graat et Madoulé in Paris.
+It is not clear if this change in source was due to a reduction in supply available to dealers such as Kevorkian, or to a greater interest on the part of Gulbenkian in acquiring complete vessels from other collectors.
+Excerpts from the auction catalogue were glued to the invoice for the “Style 2a” bowl he bought from the Townley collection (fig. 13), and they show that a significant amount of detail was provided in the description by the auctioneers.
+Although a photograph of the bowl is included on the invoice, because it is viewed from above, the extensive warping of the vessel is not at all clear.